 Best places in the world to bikepack?

 Again, it is a matter of perspective.
 Some of my favorites are: The Pacific West Coast, USA.
-It has over 1000 miles of ocean-front road.
-Plus, spectacular rides there the ancient Giant Redwood Forests.
+It has over 1000 miles of ocean-front road, plus spectacular rides through the ancient Giant Redwood Forests.
 And some of the best cities, food and culture the States has to offer.
 You can also extend your ride along the ocean from Canada to Mexico.